 Your phone is using data in the background, whether it is to update apps, provide you with weather reports, positioning and tracking for maps etc. There are so many data based services in smartphones that use data.

 If you do not wish to use any data then please disable / uninstall these apps on your phone, or turn off mobile data in your phone settings.
 It is also possible to turn off mobile data in your account - at network level - but this may prevent your phone from operating correctly.
+On some devices it is also possible to prevent Apps from updating over mobile data and will only do so over WiFi - please check you phone manual for instructions.

 When a connection is logged on a mobile network, the user is verified in three stages.
 It logs the unique 20-digit SIM card number, the unique 15-digit IMEI (international mobile equipment identity) number and the unique IMSI (international mobile subscriber identity) number.
 The evidence we have examined shows the usage on your handset was logged and recorded through the mobile network.
 If this was not the case and your phone was connected to Wi-Fi, there would be no evidence of any data connection via the 1pMobile network.
 In view of this, we are unable to dispute the charges on your account.